KonMam/kafka-replay-cli/README.md

 # kafka-replay-cli

-A lightweight, local-first CLI tool for dumping and replaying Kafka messages using [Parquet](https://parquet.apache.org/) files.
+A lightweight, CLI tool for dumping and replaying Kafka messages using [Parquet](https://parquet.apache.org/) files.
 Built for observability, debugging, and safe testing of event streams.

 ---